-• Written informed consent

-- Male or female, $\geq 18$ years of age at the start of avapritinib treatment - Histologically or cytologically-confirmed diagnosis of unresectable or metastatic GIST harbouring the D842V mutation in the PDGFRA gene - Received or is scheduled to receive first-line treatment with avapritinib consistent with the approved labelling for unresectable or metastatic GIST - No concomitant treatment with other anticancer therapy - No systemic therapy for unresectable or metastatic GIST prior to initiation of avapritinib
+- Written informed consent. - Male or female, ≥ 18 years of age at the start of avapritinib treatment - Histologically or cytologically-confirmed diagnosis of unresectable or metastatic GIST harbouring the D842V mutation in the PDGFRA gene - Is scheduled to receive, previously received, or currently receiving first-line treatment with avapritinib consistent with the approved labelling for unresectable or metastatic GIST.
+Note: Patients who were treated with imatinib for ≤4 months prior to initiation of avapritinib treatment are also eligible. - For patients who received avapritinib treatment and discontinued prior to enrolment in this study, their retrospective data must be available - No concomitant treatment with other anticancer therapy

-9.2.2 Exclusion criteria
+9.2.2.
+Exclusion criteria